microsoft/BotFramework-WebChat/samples/README.md

 ## Customization

-If styling cannot met your need, you can customize Web Chat by extend the render pipeline or break it down and recompose it.
+If styling cannot meet your needs, you can customize Web Chat by extending the render pipeline or by breaking it down and recomposing it.

-### Activity and attachment
+### Activities and attachments

-To add, decorate, replace, or remove activity or attachment, these samples will give you a headstart.
+To add, decorate, replace, or remove activities or attachments, these samples will give you a headstart.

 - [Activity decorator: Button](https://microsoft.github.io/BotFramework-WebChat/09.customization-reaction-buttons) [(source)](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/09.customization-reaction-buttons)
 - [Activity decorator: Highlight](https://microsoft.github.io/BotFramework-WebChat/08.customization-user-highlighting) [(source)](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/08.customization-user-highlighting)